Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 Where can I get IG?

-If you think you’ve had contact with hepatitis A or measles, call Health Link at 811.
-If you need IG, you’ll get it at your local public health office.
+If you think you’ve had contact with hepatitis A or measles, call Health Link at 811 or your healthcare provider.
+If you need IG, you will be told where to go to get it.

 Are there side effects from IG?